 Yes, there are.

-Firstly, the measures highlighted above only apply to coronavirus antigen tests which determine whether someone has an active case of the coronavirus, and do not extend to coronavirus antibody or other tests which seek to identify whether someone has had the coronavirus before.
+The measures highlighted above only apply to coronavirus antigen tests which determine whether someone has an active case of the coronavirus, and do not extend to coronavirus antibody or other tests which seek to identify whether someone has had the coronavirus before.

 The HMRC guidance defines a coronavirus antigen test as a test “which can detect the presence of a viral antigen or viral ribonucleic acid (RNA) specific to severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2)”.